 The components/equipment’s manufactured at the facility is designed using 3d modeling applications.
 However, laser scanned components and equipment’s can used for verification of the design.
 This helps the designers to quickly address any deviations in the design.

-At Bursys Engineering Services for brownfield projects, we offer value solutions/services that will value add to your detailed design and generate deliverable data for owner operators, EPC’s and their contractors.
+At Bursys Technology Services for brownfield projects, we offer value solutions/services that will value add to your detailed design and generate deliverable data for owner operators, EPC’s and their contractors.

 Value for EPC’s and Contractors